 What if the word stress does fall on a diphthong?
 For example, the word durmiendo (“sleeping”) has three syllables, no written accent, and ends in a vowel.
 Therefore the stress must go on the diphthong in the middle: “dur-MIEN-do”.
 There's no reason why this can't happen.

 Normally, a diphthong is pronounced with slightly more emphasis on the second vowel than the first.
 E.g. in fui, the “i” is a little bit stronger than the “u”.
-However, some words are exceptions, so the first vowel in the diphthong gets the accent:

 - compraríamos (“we would buy”)